Quantum machine learning: Implementations and experiments

 The earliest experiments were conducted using the adiabatic D-Wave quantum computer, for instance, to detect cars in digital images using regularized boosting with a nonconvex objective function in a demonstration in 2009.
 Many experiments followed on the same architecture, and leading tech companies have shown interest in the potential of QML for future technological implementations.
 In 2013, Google Research, NASA, and the Universities Space Research Association launched the Quantum Artificial Intelligence Lab which explores the use of the adiabatic D-Wave quantum computer.
 A more recent example trained a probabilistic generative models with arbitrary pairwise connectivity, showing that their model is capable of generating handwritten digits as well as reconstructing noisy images of bars and stripes and handwritten digits.

 Using a different annealing technology based on nuclear magnetic resonance (NMR), a quantum Hopfield network was implemented in 2009 that mapped the input data and memorized data to Hamiltonians, allowing the use of adiabatic quantum computation.
-NMR technology also enables universal quantum computing, and it was used for the first experimental implementation of a quantum support vector machine to distinguish hand written number '6' and '9' on a liquid-state quantum computer in 2015.
+NMR technology also enables universal quantum computing, and it was used for the first experimental implementation of a quantum support vector machine to distinguish the handwritten numbers '6' and '9' on a liquid-state quantum computer in 2015.
 The training data involved the pre-processing of the image which maps them to normalized 2-dimensional vectors to represent the images as the states of a qubit.
 The two entries of the vector are the vertical and horizontal ratio of the pixel intensity of the image.
 Once the vectors are defined on the feature space, the quantum support vector machine was implemented to classify the unknown input vector.
 The readout avoids costly quantum tomography by reading out the final state in terms of direction (up/down) of the NMR signal.

 Photonic implementations are attracting more attention, not the least because they do not require extensive cooling.
 Simultaneous spoken digit and speaker recognition and chaotic time-series prediction were demonstrated at data rates beyond 1 gigabyte per second in 2013.
 Using non-linear photonics to implement an all-optical linear classifier, a perceptron model was capable of learning the classification boundary iteratively from training data through a feedback rule.
 A core building block in many learning algorithms is to calculate the distance between two vectors: this was first experimentally demonstrated for up to eight dimensions using entangled qubits in a photonic quantum computer in 2015.